-Use the Start-Up Checklist at the back of this manual.
+Use the Start-Up Checklist.

-AIR CONDITIONER WITH R-410A QUICK REFERENCE GUIDE
+R-410A QUICK REFERENCE GUIDE

-R-410A refrigerant operates at 50-70 percent higher pressures than R-22.
-Be sure that servicing equipment and replacement components are designed to operate with R-410A.
-R-410A refrigerant cylinders are rose colored.

-- R-410A refrigerant cylinders manufactured prior to March 1, 1999, have a dip tube that allows liquid to flow out of cylinder in upright position.
-Cylinders manufactured March 1, 1999 and later DO NOT have a dip tube and MUST be positioned upside down to allow liquid to flow. - Recovery cylinder service pressure rating must be 400 psig.
-DOT 4BA400 or DOT BW400. - R-410A systems should be charged with liquid refrigerant.
-Use a commercial type metering device in the manifold hose. - · Manifold sets should be minimum 700 psig high-side and 180 psig low-side with 550 psig low-side retard. - Use hoses with minimum 700 psig service pressure rating. - · Leak detectors should be designed to detect HFC refrigerant. - R-410A, as with other HFCs, is only compatible with POE oils. - Vacuum pumps will not remove moisture from oil. - · Only use factory specified liquid-line filter driers with rated working pressures no less than 600 psig. - Do not install a suction-line filter drier in liquid line. - POE oils absorb moisture rapidly.
-Do not expose oil to atmosphere. - POE oils may cause damage to certain plastics and roofing materials. - Wrap all filter driers and service valves with wet cloth when brazing. - · A R-410A liquid-line filter drier is required on every unit. - Do not use an R-22 TXV. - Never open system to atmosphere while it is under a vacuum. - · When system must be opened for service, break vacuum with dry nitrogen and replace filter driers. - · Always replace filter drier after opening system for service. - Do not vent R-410A into the atmosphere. - · Observe all warnings, cautions, and bold text. - Do not leave R-410A suction line driers in place for more than 72 hrs.
+- R-410A refrigerant operates at 50-70 percent higher pressures than R-22.
+Be sure that servicing equipment and replacement components are designed to operate with R-410A - R-410A refrigerant cylinders are rose colored. - Recovery cylinder service pressure rating must be 400 psig, DOT 4BA400 or DOT BW400. - R-410A systems should be charged with liquid refrigerant.
+Use a commercial type metering device in the manifold hose when charging into suction line with compressor operating - · Manifold sets should be minimum 700 psig high side and 180 psig low side with 550 psig low-side retard. - · Use hoses with minimum700 psig service pressure rating. - · Leak detectors should be designed to detect HFC refrigerant. - R-410A, as with other HFCs, is only compatible with POE oils. - · Vacuum pumps will not remove moisture from oil. - Do not use liquid-line filter driers with rated working pressures less than 600 psig. - Do not leave R-410A suction line filter driers in line longer than 72 hours. - Do not install a suction-line filter drier in liquid line. - · POE oils absorb moisture rapidly.
+Do not expose oil to atmosphere. - POE oils may cause damage to certain plastics and roofing materials. - · Wrap all filter driers and service valves with wet cloth when brazing. - · A factory approved liquid-line filter drier is required on every unit. - Do NOT use an R-22 TXV. - Never open system to atmosphere while it is under a vacuum. - When system must be opened for service, recover refrigerant, evacuate then break vacuum with dry nitrogen and replace filter driers.
+Evacuate to 500 microns prior to recharging. - Do not vent R-410A into the atmosphere. - · Observe all warnings, cautions, and bold text. - All indoor coils must be installed with a hard shutoff R-410A TXV metering device.